hepplerj/Dissertation/introduction.dissertation.Heppler.md

 militarization of its economy.[^cf43]

 Postwar prosperity encouraged widespread growth across the country.
-By the 1950s many American cities experienced widespread growth, but what was initially seen as a fulfillment of the American dream of homeownership became viewed as an environmental disaster.
+By the 1950s many American cities experienced sprawling suburbanization, but what was initially seen as a fulfillment of the American dream of homeownership became viewed as an environmental disaster.
 Critics took aim at suburban growth and environmental destruction, and nowhere was this change more obvious than in